the promise of pancakes

-Iggy the dinghy has been giving us a lot of trouble as of late, the problems started in Fiji after we left Savusavu; someone in Makogai gave us a tow, and caused the division between the two 2 air chambers inside to tear.
-This means that if there's a hole on one side, the other is affected; the two chambers are there to help keep you afloat and now we didn't have that anymore.
-That wasn't the only problem.
-The seams started to come apart, and that, is HARD to fix.
-While in Lami (Fiji), our kind NZ neighbors introduced us to a local who lent us a hard dinghy that we could use while getting Iggy patched up (a dinghy we nicknamed Tippy - you can guess why).
-We did manage to fix Iggy, and this fix lasted us till the end of our stay in Fiji; but after 3 weeks of being folded on deck, Iggy developed another bad leak.
+Iggy the dinghy has been giving us a lot of trouble lately.
+The problems started in Fiji after we left Savusavu, someone in Makogai gave us a tow, as a favor, and the force of the pull caused the division between the two 2 air chambers inside to tear.
+We had another problem.
+The seams started to come apart, and that is HARD to fix.
+While in Lami (Fiji), our kind boat neighbors introduced us to a local who lent us a hard dinghy, we used while getting Iggy patched up (a dinghy we nicknamed Tippy, you can guess why).
+We did manage to fix Iggy, and this fix lasted us till the end of our stay in Fiji, but after 3 weeks of being folded on deck, Iggy developed another bad leak.

 - 'Outboard stopped halfway, then Iggy began to lose air!
 Was adrift, and sinking, but came near a boat and shouted for help.
 The guy onboard gave me a tow to the dock, when we got there he said 'Your dinghy doesn't look sea-worthy'.
-No shit.'
+Our dinghy is done for.'

 This trip to shore revealed another serious air leak in Iggy.
-Back aboard, we took the outboard off in fear that it would sink with Iggy if it lost all its air.
-I climbed into our sad inflatable to assess the damage, one of the seams on the front left side was completely open, there was nothing I could do from the water and so we heaved Iggy back on deck.
-I bought some PVC glue back in Suva (Fiji) that we could use to mend it, but by now both of us were worried about riding this dinghy to shore.
-Every time we fixed it, a new problem would arise, another seam coming apart elsewhere...
+Back aboard, we took the outboard off in fear that it would sink with Iggy if it lost all of its air.
+I climbed into our sad inflatable to assess the damage.
+One of the seams on the front left side was open, there was nothing I could do from the water and so we heaved Iggy back on deck.
+I bought some PVC glue back in Suva (Fiji) that we could use to mend it, but by now both of us didn't trust Iggy anymore.
+Every time we glued one seam, another would come apart.

 Pancakes for dinner

 This concludes our entrance story into Majuro!
 We've since had our passport stamped.
 It took 2 days of going back and forth from boat to office.
-On the first visit, one of the officials was gone to the airport with 'the stamp' so the one in office asked us to come back some other time - yep, they've only got the one stamp.
-This is what life is like on these small islands, the officials that clear in foreigners in airports is often the same one that sits in office on normal times, either that, or only one of them has the 'authority' to check you in.
+On the first visit, one of the officials was gone to the airport with 'the stamp' so the one in office asked us to come back some other time — yep, they've only got the one stamp.
+This is what life is like on these small islands.
+The officials that clear in foreigners in airports are the same ones that sit in office.
+We thought back on our situation with the immigration officer on our first day, and how he couldn't stamp us in, we now think the reason for that was because the 'stamp' wasn't there — we'll never for sure, but it's a good guess.
 Checking into the Marshalls in Majuro, we realized, is like playing a game of trying to catch them while they're in office, and making sure to refuse any offer to complete the process outside of regular hours.